 Supporting Jane in this venture were several distinguished philanthropists of the city, including Late Rusi B. Gimi, Late P. N. Roy and Late Amalendu Roy.

 Jane Pamela Webb’s philosophy was to provide comprehensive treatment for each child.
 For many children, a series of surgeries are required to correct bone deformities and muscle transfer to strengthen inactive tissues.
 After surgery, the children need regular and intensive physiotherapy, and in some cases, training to use prosthetic aids and calipers.

 Jane modelled RCFC on the Jenny Lind Hospital.
 She created a cheerful, compassionate atmosphere for the children and the mothers who often accompanied them throughout the duration of treatment and rehabilitation.

-RCFC has two units; the main unit located at Barisha in Kolkata and another unit in Bolpur (Shantiniketan).
+RCFC has three units; the main unit located at Barisha in Kolkata and another unit in Bolpur (Shantiniketan) & Midnapore (Lalkuthi).